DataDog/documentation/content/en/real_user_monitoring/browser/setup/server.md

   text: 'Learn about the Datadog Browser SDK for Logs'
 ---

-## Overview

-{{< img src="real_user_monitoring/browser/auto-instrumentation-1.png" alt="Select Auto-Instrumentation when creating a new application." >}}

-Datadog RUM Server Side Instrumentation (SDK Injection) lets you opt into Real User Monitoring (RUM) automatically by instrumenting web applications served through a web server or proxy.
-If you are interested in manual instrumentation per application, see [Client Side Instrumentation][1].

-RUM Server Side Instrumentation works by injecting a RUM SDK JavaScript scriptlet into the HTML responses being served through a web server or proxy.

-After your applications have been instrumented, you can begin configuring your RUM application in Datadog.

 {{< callout url="https://www.datadoghq.com/private-beta/rum-sdk-auto-injection/" btn_hidden="false" header="Access the Preview!">}}
 RUM SDK Injection in Preview.
 Sign up for access!
 You can also request early access if you are using Apache HTTPD, Tomcat, or another web server technology.
 {{< /callout >}}

+## Overview

+Datadog RUM Server Side Instrumentation (SDK Injection) lets you opt into Real User Monitoring (RUM) automatically by instrumenting web applications served through a web server or proxy.

+RUM Server Side Instrumentation works by injecting a RUM SDK JavaScript scriptlet into the HTML responses being served through a web server or proxy.

+After your applications have been instrumented, you can begin configuring your RUM application in Datadog.

 ## Prerequisites